- Is it free to visit the National Anzac Centre?

 - Can I leave the National Anzac Centre and return the same day?

 Visitors to the National Anzac Centre may leave the building and return on the same day of purchase.
 To validate this benefit visitor/s must have their hand or wrist stamped with the National Anzac Centre re- entry stamp prior to leaving the venue.
-At re-entry, the visitor/s is required to show their stamped hand or wrist, and their receipt confirming paid entry on the day.
+At re-entry, the visitor/s is required to show their stamped hand or wrist.

 - What provisions are available for visitors with special needs?